What You Need To Know About Adderall®, Including Long-Term Effects

 You’ll typically feel the effects of Adderall® in about half an hour or an hour after you take it and continue to feel those effects for 4-6 hours.

 There is a type of Adderall® that releases the drug in a gradual manner over time.
-You may not feel the effects of the extended-release form for up to 2 hours, and the effects can last up to 12 hours.
+The extended-release form of Adderall® (Adderall XR®) typically starts working within 30 minutes to an hour, with its effects lasting up to 10-12 hours.

 How does Adderall® make you feel?